 - Heavy lifting

 - Poor posture

-Ohio is home to a number of employers whose fields put employees at an increased risk for shoulder injuries.
+Ohio is home to several employers whose fields put employees at an increased risk for shoulder injuries.
 These include those in manufacturing with Honda, healthcare at The Ohio State University Medical Center and other local hospitals, shipping and transportation with UPS and FedEx, construction services with Lowes and Home Depot, and much more.

 Medical Treatment for a Work-Related Shoulder Injury

-If you experience shoulder pain related to your job, it is important to seek medical treatment as soon as possible.
+If you experience shoulder pain related to your job, seek medical treatment soon.
 Waiting for the pain to get better on its own is both physically ineffective and damaging to a future workers’ compensation claim.
 Treatment for a shoulder injury can include a wide range of interventions, including: